 - Pain in your lower belly before and during your period

 - Cramps for a week or two before and during your period.
 Cramps may be steady and range from dull to severe.

 - Pain with bowel movements

-There may be no symptoms.
-Some women with a large number of tissue implants in their pelvis have no pain at all, while some women with milder disease have severe pain.
+You may not have any symptoms.
+Some women with a lot of tissue in their pelvis have no pain at all, while some women with milder disease have severe pain.

-The health care provider will perform a physical exam, including a pelvic exam.
-Tests that are done to help diagnose endometriosis include:
+Your health care provider will perform a physical exam, including a pelvic exam.
+You may have one of these tests to help diagnose the disease: